TheAfifoluwa/QDX_Assessment/README.md

 # Cypress Framework with Mocha Reporter and Cucumber

-This repository contains a Cypress framework that utilizes the Mocha reporter and Cucumber for end-to-end (E2E) testing.
+This repository contains a Cypress framework that utilizes cypress custom commands and Cucumber for end-to-end (E2E) testing.

 ## Table of Contents